alexandroid000/talks/wafr/talk.md

 A Different Motion Model
 =============

+Consider a point robot moving in a polygonal environment.

-Instead of planning over $(x,y)$ waypoints, what if we tell the robot, "go forward until you can't any more?"
+Tell the robot, "go forward until you can't any more!"

 . . .

-Compliance: interactions with environment can reduce sensing/estimation requirements!
+Compliance can reduce sensing and estimation requirements!

 . . .